dlpho/csarch2-g7-cs1/README.md

 Example:
 - **CPU + Motherboard**: Intel i5-13400F (LGA1700) works with ASUS B760M board (LGA1700 socket, BIOS compatible).
 - **RAM**: DDR5 RAM supported by motherboard slots (up to 128GB).
-- **GPU**: NVIDIA RTX 3060 fits case, PSU wattage sufficient.
+- **GPU**:

 ---

 ## 5. Budget Analysis
-- **Budget Limit**: ₱100,000
+- **Budget Limit**: ₱105,000 (105% of 100,000)
-- **Final Total**: ₱99,690
+- **Final Total**: ₱104,426.33
 - ✅ Within budget
-- Initially, we chose an 8GB GPU and added aftermarket Noctua case fans, which brought the build to ₱99k.
+- Initially, we chose an 8GB GPU and added two aftermarket Noctua case fans, which brought the build to ₱k.
 However, since the tower already included four fans (3 front + 1 rear), we decided to use the stock fans instead.
-This gave room for the 16GB GPU variant, as further analysis showed that 8GB could potentially bottleneck the performance of the PC.
+This gave room for the 12GB GPU that we chose, as further analysis showed that the previous 8GB GPU we chose could potentially bottleneck the performance of the PC.
+5070 will ensure smooth 4K gaming even in demanding games.

 ---